CardenB/Tracklet-Overlay/README.md

 Be sure to supply your own video to run.
 Execute by running

-python trackletOverlay.py [video file name]
+python trackletOverlay.py [video file name] [output video file name]